How to Access and Download Whatsapp Folder Contents

-Step 3: From the upcoming screen, hit the ‘Recover from iOS device’ tab labelled on the left panel.
+Step 3: From the upcoming screen, hit the ‘Recover from iOS device’ tab labeled on the left panel.
 Then, opt for the ‘WhatsApp & Attachments’ data type.
 Hit the ‘Start Scan’ button afterwards.

-Step 4: Once Dr.Fone – Recover (iOS) is done with scanning, it will load all the detected ‘WhatsApp’ and ‘WhatsApp Attachments’ data on the results page.
+Step 4: Once Dr.Fone – Data Recovery (iOS) is done with scanning, it will load all the detected ‘WhatsApp’ and ‘WhatsApp Attachments’ data on the results page.
 Simply select the data that you wish to download from the WhatsApp folder on iPhone and then hit the ‘Recover to Computer button.

 Part 3: How to unhide the WhatsApp image folder

 Have you recently noticed that your WhatsApp images folder is no longer visible in your Gallery?
 Well, that may not happen due to data loss.
 There is a chance that it might have gone into a hidden state.
 To unhide the WhatsApp images folder, you need to follow down the steps in the said order and gain back access to your WhatsApp images folder within the Gallery app.